alpErenSari/chessBoardAugment/README.md

 # chessBoardAugment
-A simple augmented reality app using a chessboard pattern You need a video file which includes a chessboard pattern and an image file to be used for augmentation
+A simple augmented reality app using a chessboard pattern.
+OpenCV 3 and Numpy is required.
+You need a video file which includes a chessboard pattern and an image file to be used for augmentation.
 Just change the video.mp4 and mona.jpg with your file names At the beginning you have to choose four corners to put your artificial image Choose the corners in clockwise direction and begin with the top left corner